jakecoffman/crud/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

+Please include:
+- The crud version from `go.mod`
+- What router and adapter you are using

 If this is more of a question, please use Discussions instead, don't open an issue.

 **To reproduce the bug**